 - Brazil: Another Latin American country that’s well-known for its coffees is Brazil, the top producer in the world.
 The country supplies both Arabica and Robusta beans that are sweet, light, and low-acid.

 - Ethiopia: The first coffee plants were likely discovered in this very land.
 A cup of Ethiopian coffee is bold, rich, flavorful, and full-bodied with an earthy undertone.

 - Kenya: Kenyan coffee is grown on the foothills of the mountain mostly by small farmers with their own unique coffee grading system.
 Expect a fruity cup of coffee that’s fragrant, complex, and full-bodied.

 - Ivory Coast: One of the biggest producers of Robusta coffee is the go-to supplier for flavorful and aromatic espresso blends.

 - Arabian Peninsula

 - Yemen: Dry-processed coffees here are still produced by small coffee farms using age-old farming practices, supplying rich coffees with a distinct taste and aroma.

 - Indonesia: This land of islands in Asia is well-known for its high-quality coffees that are full-bodied, deep, and pronounced with a mild level of acidity thanks to its warm and rainy climate and volcanoes.

-- Vietnam: Growing in popularity with its famous distinctive Vietnamese coffee, Vietnam is also becoming one of the largest producers with its mild, light, and balanced Robusta coffee that’s often used for blends.
+- Vietnam: Growing in popularity with its famous distinctive Vietnamese coffee, Vietnam is also becoming the 2nd largest producer in the world with its mild, light, and balanced Robusta coffee that’s often used for blends.

 One of the most important factors affecting the growth and quality of coffee is the climate.
 Depending on the type of coffee plant, cool to warm tropical climates and steady rainfalls are usually optimal.